swati-bhatt/Razorpay_Clone/README.md

 ## ☞Future Improvements🔮
 - Adding more interactivity and dynamic features
-- Backend integration for payments (optional)
+- Backend integration for payments

 ##  ☞Sneak Peak 🫣